ibm-watson-data-lab/shopping-list-vuejs-pouchdb/README.md

 ## Flow

-1. Browser loads Progressive Web App's resources from the web server
+1. Browser loads Progressive Web App's resources from the web server.
-2. User interacts with the web app to add shopping lists and list items
+2. User interacts with the web app to add shopping lists and list items.
-3. Data is stored locally in PouchDB
+3. Data is stored locally in PouchDB.
-4. PouchDB syncs its data with a remote IBM Cloudant database
+4. PouchDB syncs its data with a remote IBM Cloudant database.

 ## Included components